 The conference will address topics such as the Jewish roots of Christian liturgy, post-Holocaust theology, Messianic Judaism, Paul and Jewish law, and whether Jesus was breaking from the Judaism of his day.
 Speakers include Mark Kinzer, president emeritus of the Messianic Jewish Theological Institute; Eugene Korn, academic director of The Center of Jewish-Christian Understanding and Cooperation in Israel; and David M. Moffitt, senior lecturer in New Testament Studies at the University of St. Andrews; among many others.

 General admission tickets are complimentary for Samford University students, faculty and staff.
-Tickets are available to the public for $75 until June 1, after which the price increases to $100.
+Tickets are available to the public for $100.

 All sessions will take place in the Regions Room in the Brock School of Business except for the 11 a.m. community worship on Sept.
 24 with Foley Beach, archbishop of the Anglican Church in North America, preaching in Beeson Divinity’s Andrew Gerow Hodges Chapel.